 Be transparent: Let them know where you'll be, how you'll handle time zone differences, and what tech you'll use to stay connected.

 Why it matters: Good communication builds trust.
-When your employer or clients know what to expect, they're more likely to be supportive of your lifestyle.
+When your employer or clients know what to expect, they're more likely to support your lifestyle.
 Plus, it avoids surprises and potential conflicts down the road.

 Engage Locally: